 To make this tree-motif string art piece, coat a piece of plywood with black interior latex paint.
 Sketch a tree lightly in pencil.
 Begin pounding 1-inch white nails into the plywood along the design at random intervals.
-Tie nylon cord to the lowest, left-most nail and begin looping the cord around the surrounding nails.
+Tie nylon cord to the lowest, left-hand nail and begin looping the cord around the surrounding nails.
 Keep the nylon taught at all times.
 Work your way up the tree and extend out to each branch, ending at the top.
-Tie a tight knot at the top-most nail.
+Tie a tight knot at the top nail.
 Finish by tying 2-inch pieces of color cording to a few nails at the tips of the branches.
 Display in an oversize frame, or cut and miter molding to border the plywood.

-Watch this video and learn how to photo transfer.
+Watch this video and learn how to photo-transfer.

 A play off of the light fixture, the artwork in this dining room depicts deconstructed dahlias.
 Simply print the images (link below) on veneer paper and sandwich them between two sheets of plexiglass.
-Find sheets of clear plexiglass at a home center, where store associates can help you cut them down to the proper size.
+Find sheets of clear plexiglass at a home center, where store associates can help you cut them to the proper size.